 We are a cookie family.
 I make them at least once a week, and now my girls are starting to make them too.
 We love our favorite, tried and true recipes, but I’m always on the hunt for yummy new cookie recipes.
-This week I came across one that I just had to try, because I’d never made anything quite like it before, and I’m so glad–they were a HUGE hit!
-Buffalo Chip Cookies have now been added to our favorites list!
+This week I came across one that I just had to try, because I’d never made anything quite like it before.
+I’m so glad–-they were a HUGE hit!
+Buffalo Chip Cookies have now been added to our favorite recipes list!

 My kids especially loved that these cookies are SO big, which is why they’re called Buffalo Chip Cookies.
-A 1/4 c. measuring cup is used to scoop out the batter, and their big size just add to the yumminess.
+A 1/4 c. measuring cup is used to scoop out the dough, and their big size just add to the yumminess.
 They have Corn Flakes and coconut in them, which just add the chewy goodness once they’re baked.
-Then with the hearty oats, chocolate chips and nuts, they become perfection!
+Then with the added hearty oatmeal, chocolate chips and nuts, they become perfection!

 Buffalo Chip Cookies = Kitchen Sink Cookies!

-Buffalo Chip Cookies are kind of like a Kitchen Sink Cookie, because you can throw in anything you have on hand–add any of your favorites mix-ins!
-Try white chocolate chips, butterscotch or peanut butter chips, raisins, M&Ms, toffee bit…the sky’s the limit.
+Buffalo Chip Cookies are kind of like a Kitchen Sink Cookie, because you can throw in anything you have on hand––any of your favorites add-ins.
+Try white chocolate chips, butterscotch chips or peanut butter chips, raisins, M&Ms, toffee bits, even crushed pretzels…the sky’s the limit.
 That means it’s really a customized cookie, because you can tailor it to your liking, and add all your favorites.
 (Or if you’re me, you leave the raisins out.
 Not my favorite, ha!)

 Buffalo Chip Cookies Recipe

-This recipe makes A LOT of batter, but because you use so much per cookie, you still end up with about 3 dozen cookies.
-I love them because they are a really pretty cookie–and look so cute all packaged up, so they make perfect gifts!
+This recipe makes A LOT of batter.
+Because you use so much dough per cookie, you still end up with about 3 dozen cookies.
+I also love that they are a really pretty cookie.
+They look so cute all packaged up, and make perfect gifts!
 I like to use a clear treat bag so you can see the cookies.
 Tie with a cute ribbon, and add a simple tag, and you’re ready to give to friends, teachers, neighbors, and more.

 - 1 cup butter